hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 -> **NOTE:** `UltraSSD_LRS` is only supported when `ultra_ssd_enabled` within the `additional_capabilities` block is enabled.

+* `disk_encryption_set_id` - (Optional) The ID of the Disk Encryption Set which should be used to encrypt this Data Disk.

+-> **NOTE:** The Disk Encryption Set must have the `Reader` Role Assignment scoped on the Key Vault - in addition to an Access Policy to the Key Vault

+~> **NOTE:** Disk Encryption Sets are in Public Preview in a limited set of regions

 * `write_accelerator_enabled` - (Optional) Should Write Accelerator be enabled for this Data Disk?
 Defaults to `false`.

 -> **NOTE:** This requires that the `storage_account_type` is set to `Premium_LRS` and that `caching` is set to `None`.

-* `managed_disk_encryption_set_id` - (Optional) ID of the disk encryption set to use for enabling encryption at rest.

--> **NOTE** To associate a custom Disk Encryption Set to a data disk in VMSS, you must grant access of the KeyVault for the Disk Encryption Set.
-For instructions, please refer to the doc of [Server side encryption of Azure managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/disk-encryption).

 ---